 The White City.
 The Second City.
 The City of the Big Shoulders.
 The Hog Butcher for the World.
 The City That Works.
-It goes by many vivid names, but to everyone who's lived, grown and loved there, Chicago has no parallel in America.
+It goes by many vivid names.
 Chicago grew to prominence as a quintessential American city, full of noise, color, commerce, and creativity.
-In 1871, the Great Chicago Fire laid waste to the city.
-From tragedy came triumph, though, and the new Chicago became an emblem of the America to come in the Gilded Age - the "White City."
-In the following years, Chicago transformed into a city on par with New York, even proudly appropriating the moniker given to them in derision of their loudmouthed lobbyists and politicians - "The Windy City."
-Cultures from around the world were summoned to the 1893 World's Columbian Exposition, where the White City acted as the backdrop to images of the future, and planted the seeds of the City Beautiful movement in modern city planning.
-As other manufacturing cities went into decline, Chicago rose successfully from the ashes of post-industrial America.
+In 1871, the Great Chicago Fire laid waste to the city, but from tragedy came triumph, and the new Chicago became an emblem of the America to come in the Gilded Age.
+In the following years, Chicago transformed into a city on par with New York, proudly appropriating the moniker given to them in derision of their loudmouthed lobbyists and politicians - "The Windy City."
+Cultures from around the world were summoned to the 1893 World's Columbian Exposition, where The White City acted as the backdrop to images of the future and planted the seeds of the City Beautiful movement in modern city planning.
+As other manufacturing cities went into decline, Chicago rose from the ashes of post-industrial America.

 In 1928, the construction of the "The Magnificent Mile” ushered in a new age of Chicago luxury that gave rise to The Whitehall Hotel.
 One of the first luxury high-rises in the city, the building on Delaware Place became one of the five great hotels of Chicago.
 The Whitehall’s prestigious location and stunning scenery helped the site attract high-profile clientele, offering luxuries like a fine restaurant on the lobby floor.
 Legend has it that The Whitehall Club was either the first or the second restaurant to serve alcoholic beverages after the repeal of Prohibition in 1932.